 - Saute until onion and celery are softened but not browned.
 You may add extra olive oil if necessary.

-- Add in the remaining ingredients except for pasta and stir.
+- Add the remaining ingredients except for pasta and stir.

 - Simmer for 20 -30 minutes.

-- Stir in parmesean cheese and stir until melted and serve.
+- Stir in parmesan cheese and stir until melted and serve.

 Working with more than 700 independent farmers, Shady Brook Farms is committed to offering better food at a better price, that’s why their turkeys raised without growth-promoting antibiotics are made affordable for you and me in ME, NH, VT, NY, NJ, MA, VA, RI, CT, PA, MD, DE, WV, NC, SC, GA, and FL.
 For those outside of those states, look for Shady Brook Farms’ sister brand, Honeysuckle White.
 They have a few of their own turkey tips as well: